zimmat/53functions/README.md

 # 53functions
 Functions to prepare coders to do Code Katas.
-Each coder will have to clone this repository and start to commit the implementation of the functions.
-A central CI instance will run their functions and give them a score fo reach function based on how many tests are passing.
+Each coder will have to clone this repository and start to commit the implementation of the functions into it.
+A central CI instance will run their functions and give them a score for each function based on how many tests are passing.
+Coders will need to start working on that from very early on in the program.

 > Fifty-three is the 16th prime number.
 It is also an Eisenstein prime, and a Sophie Germain prime.
 The sum of the first 53 primes is 5830, which is divisible by 53, a property shared by few other numbers.